peiheng-ohuo/bert-memorial-comment/code/README_EN.md

+# data

 [中文](README.md) | English

-The "main_delegation.py" is used to learn the relationship between the memorial title and whether it received a Delegation comment.
-The "main_isee.py" is used to learn the relationship between the memorial title and whether it received an Isee comment.
+main_delegation.py is used to train the model for learning the relationship between memorial titles and Delegation comments. main_isee is used to train the model for learning the relationship between memorial titles and Isee comments